Hanley Ramirez DFA By Boston, Where Could Red Sox Infielder Land?

 — Evan Drellich (@EvanDrellich) May 25, 2018

-That said, MLB team looking for a right-handed bat may give Hanley Ramirez a close look, especially since a club will only be required to pay him the pro-rated MLB minimum salary.
+That said, any MLB team looking for a right-handed bat may give Hanley Ramirez a close look, especially since a club will only be required to pay him the pro-rated MLB minimum salary.
 The Red Sox likely prefer that he signs with a National League squad, assuming a team in that no-DH circuit needs a first baseman.

 Check back with the Inquisitr on where Hanley Ramirez might land in the context of trade possibilities or otherwise.